datalad/datalad-blog/content/posts/git-worktree-workflow/index.md

 Should I also save this update in my main worktree?
 No, I will only save it in this worktree and then update the main worktree when the plots are ready!
 (What's datalad's behavior with branches anyway?)

 ### Seasoning with a pinch of Jujutsu magic
 I'm almost ready to go, except that I have to amend another modification to the bash script.
 Out of curiosity I decide to use `jj squash` to add this modification to the previous change instead of creating a new commit.
-I observe that the commit ID changes, and that 'runs' still points to the correct commit:
+I observe that the commit ID changes, and that `runs` still points to the correct commit:
 ```bash
 # in main worktree
 /M/d/L/code> jj squash --into turmruqs